Olatubosun/rocksdb.docs/Logger.md

 | AutoRollLogger| Automatically rolls files as they reach a certain size.
 Typically used for servers|
 | WinLogger| Specialized logger for Windows OS|

-# Writing your custom Logger
+# Writing Your Custom Logger

 Users are encouraged to write their own logging infrastructure as per the use case by extending any one of the existing logger implementations.